• Best of Web

 Clarifications I would welcome would be these: Pardons and reprieves must be signed by the President, not an aide or a machine.
 And they can’t be for future offenses the beneficiary hasn’t committed yet.

 Joe Biden proved to be one of the worst presidents in U.S. history because he rarely took the job seriously.
-That includes the border, crime, inflation, the budget, the debt, Afghanistan, the weaponization of federal agencies, and even the choice of a running mate.
+That includes the border, crime, inflation, the budget, the debt, Afghanistan, the weaponization of federal agencies, a Supreme Court nomination, and even the choice of a running mate.
 So, we’re supposed to take seriously his autopenned pardons and commutations, even those for his corrupt associates?
 That’s laughable, and tragic for the country at the same time.

 #####